Chauvin gets 22 1/2 years in prison for George Floyd’s death

 Floyd’s nephew Brandon Williams said: “Our family is forever broken.”
 And Floyd’s 7-year-old daughter, Gianna, in a video played in court, said that if she could say something to her father now, it would be: “I miss you and and I love you.”

-Prosecutor Matthew Frank, in asking the judge to exceed the sentencing guidelines, said “tortured is the right word” for what the officer did to Floyd.
+Prosecutor Matthew Frank asked the judge to exceed sentencing guidelines and give Chauvin 30 years in prison, saying “tortured is the right word” for what the officer did to Floyd.

 “This is not a momentary gunshot, punch to the face.
 This is 9½ minutes of cruelty to a man who was helpless and just begging for his life,” Frank said.

+The defense requested probation, saying Chauvin was the product of a “broken” system and “believed he was doing his job.”

+With good behavior, Chauvin could get out on parole after serving about two-thirds of his sentence.

-Before the sentencing, the judgedenied Chauvin’s requestfor a new trial.
-The defense had argued that the intense publicity tainted the jury pool and that the trial should have been moved away from Minneapolis.
+Before the sentencing, the judge denied Chauvin’s request for a new trial.
+Defense attorney Eric Nelson had argued that the intense publicity tainted the jury pool and that the trial should have been moved away from Minneapolis.

 The judge also rejected a defense request for a hearing into possible juror misconduct.
 Nelson had accused a juror of not being candid during jury selection because he didn’t mention his participation in a march last summer to honor the Rev. Martin Luther King Jr. Prosecutors countered the juror had been open about his views.